Decrepitation: Decrepitation in metamorphic rock

 For metamorphic rocks, there are certain principles for measuring the decrepitations.
-What is known as D1 decrepitation, is classified as a temperature range of about 200-300℃, and is caused by the liquid phase which occupies intricate inclusions, as in hydrothermal minerals.
-D2 decrepitation is characterized by a starting heat range of about 300-700℃, the temperature can also increase rapidly for a few hundred degrees, such as in solid inclusions.
-D3 decrepitation is continuously heated until the rate reaches its maximum out at about 350-450℃, D3 decrepitation can be observed in carbonates and is defined by the effect of an inversion of the mineral.
+What is known as D1 decrepitation, is classified as a temperature range of about 200-300 °C and is caused by the liquid phase which occupies intricate inclusions, as in hydrothermal minerals.
+D2 decrepitation is characterized by a starting heat range of about 300-700 °C, the temperature can also increase rapidly for a few hundred degrees, such as in solid inclusions.
+D3 decrepitation is continuously heated until the rate reaches its maximum out at about 350-450 °C, D3 decrepitation can be observed in carbonates and is defined by the effect of an inversion of the mineral.
 Once decrepitation of a D4 mineral is reached it should reach completion within a few degrees, which is seen in the decrepitation of quartz.
 Decrepitation as a result of decomposition is known as D5 decrepitation, it is characterized by a sharp upwards rate, a definite peak, and a sharp downwards rate, this can be detected by comparing the peaks of various minerals within a rock.